2011 United States public employee protests: Missouri

-Proposed Legislation
+Proposed Legislation and protests

 Senate President Pro Tem Rob Mayer, a Republican, said on February 24 that he plans to propose a “right-to-work” bill next week.
 The Missouri Chamber of Commerce has announced its support of the bill, and both chambers of the legislature are controlled by Republicans.
 Democratic Governor Jay Nixon has yet to communicate his stance on the issue.

-Protests

-Wisconsin-style protests haven't occurred, but Senate Presidrnt Rob Mayer told the St. Louis Post-Dispatch: “I’m aware that [protests] could take place and happen, but it will in no way keep me from moving forward with trying to implement the law.”
+Wisconsin-style protests haven't occurred, but Senate President Rob Mayer told the St. Louis Post-Dispatch: “I’m aware that [protests] could take place and happen, but it will in no way keep me from moving forward with trying to implement the law.”